Simple-Press/simple-press/readme.txt

 19. The front-end admin options for a post

 == Latest Updates ==

+= 6.10.4 - October 2023 =
+* Fixed issue with installations on multisites
+* Only stow Forum link in WP admin bar for Admins
+* Improve usability when hovering icons and showing cursor pointer instead
+* Minor CSS-improvements to admin
+* Fixed warnings

 = 6.10.3 - July 2023 =
 * Fixed issue with member search failing when no results were returned